debroize/DatasetVegetables/README.md

 # DatasetVegetables
 Simple Dataset of Vegetables in different arrangements.
 One arrangement consists of seven images photographed from different viewing angles and a csv entry with metadata and the count of each vegetable and its weight.
+(A full imageset with 1414 images of 202 arramgements is available on request)

 ![Sample Image](https://github.com/debroize/DatasetVegetables/blob/main/imagesVegetables_small/P7313678.JPG)